TiannanSha/ada-data-story/index.md

 >
 > ...
 >
-> Variables with a greater mean decrease in the Gini Score more accurately predict the true class of observation i when i is OOB.
+> Variables with a greater mean decrease in the Gini Score more accurately predict the true class of observation $i$ when $i$ is OOB.
 >
 > ...
 >